-When a cat steps on a dirty litter box, it can contract fungal infections and even transfer the
+When a cat steps on a full litter box, it can contract fungal infections and even transfer the

 fungi to you and your children.
+Yes there’s such a thing as cat litter danger.
 One of the most common fungal infections that affect cats and

 humans alike are ringworms.
 Ringworm is a skin infection caused by fungi and can be

 transmitted when you come in contact with the fur or through environmental contamination.
 Cats